almog-hevroni/triangle-visualizer-smilecloud/README.md

 ### 4. Is there anything I couldn't solve?
 What gaps did I have?

-The solution is complete and works excellently!
-I also added:
+The solution is functional and meets the requirements.
+I successfully implemented:

 - ✅ Validation that points form a valid triangle
 - ✅ Smooth transition animations
 - ✅ Angle sum display (180°)
 - ✅ Responsive design

+**Known Issues:**

+- **Canvas boundary overflow**: When using smaller coordinate values (e.g., points close to 0,0), the triangle and angle arcs can extend beyond the visible canvas boundaries.
+The SVG viewBox is fixed at 800x800, but doesn't dynamically adjust to keep all elements visible.
+- **No dynamic scaling**: The visualization doesn't automatically scale or center the triangle within the available space.

-If I had more time, I would add:
+**If I had more time, I would add:**

+- Dynamic viewBox calculation to ensure the triangle always fits within bounds
+- Auto-scaling and centering of the triangle
+- Padding adjustments to prevent angle labels from being cut off
 - Mobile support with touch events
 - Drag and drop functionality for points on canvas
 - Side length calculations and triangle type identification